Beth Henley

 Elizabeth Becker Henley (born May 8, 1952) is an American playwright, screenwriter, and actress.
 Her play Crimes of the Heart won the 1981 Pulitzer Prize for Drama, the 1981 New York Drama Critics' Circle Award for Best American Play, and a nomination for a Tony Award.
 Her screenplay for Crimes of the Heart was nominated for an Academy Award for Best Adapted Screenplay.

 Biography

 Henley was born in 1952 in Jackson, Mississippi.
 She was one of four sisters.
-Her parents were Charles Boyce, an attorney, and Elizabeth Josephine Henley, an actress.
+Her parents were Charles B. Henley, an attorney, and Elizabeth Josephine Henley, an actress.
 Henley attended Murrah High School in Jackson, followed by Southern Methodist University, where she was a member of the acting ensemble.
 While at college, Henley completed her first play, a one-act piece entitled Am I Blue.
 She graduated from Southern Methodist in 1974 with a BFA.
 From 1975 to 1976, she taught playwriting at the University of Illinois (Urbana) and the Dallas Minority Repertory Theater.

-In 1976 Henley moved to Los Angeles and began work on her play Crimes of the Heart.
+In 1976, Henley moved to Los Angeles and began work on her play Crimes of the Heart.

 For many years, Henley dated actor, writer and director Stephen Tobolowsky, whom she met while they were students at Southern Methodist University.
 Their relationship ended in 1988.